uyuni-project/obs-to-maven/README.md

 Dependencies
 ============

-This tool is Python 3 only... all the listed dependencies need to be installed for it.
+This tool runs on both  Python 2 and Python 3... all the listed dependencies need to be installed for it.

 * PyYAML
-* rpmfile
+* python rpm binding
 * osc

-For rpmfile to work on python3, srossross/rpmfile#16 PR is needed.
+* cpio

 Osc can be installed from [openSUSE:Tools](https://build.opensuse.org/package/show/openSUSE:Tools/osc) to get a python3 build of it.